dieterich-lab/Baltica/docs/workflows.md

 [^1]: We use the following convention for the sample name: `{condition}_{replicate}`, where the condition is the experimental group name without spaces or underline character, and replicate a positive integer
 [^2]: Used by Majiq for GC content correction
-[^3]: User should prefer `--use-conda` or `--use-envmodules`; however if it's not possible to load the requirements for, this hack may help
+[^3]: User should prefer `--use-conda` or `--use-envmodules`; however if it's not possible to load the requirements, this hack may help
 [^4]: Check RSeQC infer_experiment result
 [^5]: Check FastQC Sequence Length Distribution report

 !!! note
-    Junctionseq and Leafcutter support more complex designs, but these are not currently implemented in Baltica.
+    Junctionseq and Leafcutter support more complex experimental designs, which were not yet implemented in Baltica.

 ## Quality control workflow